dice-group/dice-ckan/README.md

 ### 4. CKAN users

 You will be asked if you want to create a new user and for the related password to set.
+E-Mail values can be nomail@example.org.

 ```shell
 docker exec -it ckan /usr/local/bin/ckan -c /etc/ckan/production.ini user setpass default